Frequently Asked Questions

 It depends on the seed variety.

-Seeds that benefit from soaking (8-12 hours): Larger seeds like peas, sunflower, and mung beans germinate faster and more evenly when pre-soaked.
+Seeds that benefit from soaking (8 to 12 hours): larger seeds like peas, sunflower, and mung beans germinate faster and more evenly when pre-soaked.
 Soaking softens the hard outer shell and jumpstarts the germination process.

-Seeds you should NEVER soak: Mucilaginous seeds (like basil, chia, and flax) form a gel coating when wet.
-These should be spread dry on your medium and misted—do not soak them or they'll clump together into an unmanageable mass.
+Seeds you should NEVER soak: mucilaginous seeds (like basil, chia, and flax) form a gel coating when wet.
+These should be spread dry on your medium and misted.
+Do not soak them or they will clump together into an unmanageable mass.

 Can I freeze microgreens?

 Yes, but only for use in smoothies or cooked dishes.
-Freezing destroys the crisp texture of microgreens, so they won't work for salads or garnishes after being frozen.
+Freezing destroys the crisp texture of microgreens, so they will not work for salads or garnishes after being frozen.
 However, freezing does preserve most of the nutritional value.
-Spread harvested microgreens on a baking sheet in a single layer, freeze for 1-2 hours, then transfer to a freezer bag.
-They'll keep for 2-3 months and blend perfectly into smoothies.
+Spread harvested microgreens on a baking sheet in a single layer, freeze for 1 to 2 hours, then transfer to a freezer bag.
+They will keep for 2 to 3 months and blend perfectly into smoothies.

 Which pea varieties make the best microgreens?

-Peas are one of the most popular microgreens to grow—they're forgiving, fast, and produce a large, satisfying harvest.
+Peas are one of the most popular microgreens to grow.
+They are forgiving, fast, and produce a large, satisfying harvest.
 The most common varieties grown as microgreens include Speckled Pea (our personal favorite for flavor and texture), Dwarf Grey Sugar Snap Peas, Dun Pea, and Green Pea.
 Each variety produces slightly different flavor profiles ranging from sweet and mild to earthy and robust.

 Pea microgreens are one of the few varieties that may produce a small second cutting after the first harvest, though the quality and yield drop noticeably.
 For the best results, start a fresh tray.
-Peas have large seeds that benefit from soaking for 8-12 hours before planting and they drink a lot of water throughout the growth cycle, so keep your reservoir full.
+Peas have large seeds that benefit from soaking for 8 to 12 hours before planting, and they drink a lot of water throughout the growth cycle, so keep your reservoir full.

 One important note: peas have aggressive root systems that tangle deeply into most growing mediums.
-They grow best directly on a mesh tray or in soil rather than on reusable silicone or stainless steel mediums, where root cleanup becomes very difficult.
+They grow best directly on a mesh tray or in soil rather than on reusable silicone, where root cleanup becomes very difficult.

 Corn produces sweet, grass-like microgreens that grow well on coco coir and make a fun experiment.
-Store-bought chia seeds can be grown as microgreens, though they're mucilaginous (they form a gel coating when wet) and require special handling—spread them dry on your medium and mist rather than soaking.
-Cantaloupe and pumpkin are novelty experiments—they'll germinate and grow, but the harvest yield is low compared to traditional microgreen crops and the flavor isn't as developed.
+Store-bought chia seeds can be grown as microgreens, though they are mucilaginous (they form a gel coating when wet) and require special handling.
+Spread them dry on your medium and mist rather than soaking.
+Cantaloupe and pumpkin are novelty experiments.
+They will germinate and grow, but the harvest yield is low compared to traditional microgreen crops and the flavor is not as developed.

-The rule of thumb: if the mature plant is edible and the seed is untreated, it's generally safe to experiment with as a microgreen.
-Just avoid nightshade family plants (tomatoes, peppers, eggplant, potatoes), ornamental plants, and any seeds you can't positively identify.
+The rule of thumb: if the mature plant is edible and the seed is untreated, it is generally safe to experiment with as a microgreen.
+Just avoid nightshade family plants (tomatoes, peppers, eggplant, potatoes), ornamental plants, and any seeds you cannot positively identify.
 Stick to seeds from reputable suppliers labeled for food use.

 Storage & Harvesting